SamIron0/remeal_generation/README.md

 # Recipe Generator

-This project is an AI-powered recipe generator that creates unique recipes based on various parameters and ensures diversity in the generated recipes.
+This project is an AI-powered recipe generator that creates unique recipes based on provided list of recipe names.

 ## Features

-- Generates unique recipes
+- Generates unique recipes using llama
 - Embeds recipes for similarity comparison
-- Utilizes open source AI models for recipe creation and analysis

 ## Installation